Last Updated on

 Hewed into the limestone slopes of hills bordering the Vale of Jezre’el, a series of man-made catacombs was developed from the 2nd century AD as the necropolis of Bet She’arim.
 It became the primary Jewish burial place outside Jerusalem following the failure of the second Jewish revolt against Roman rule and the catacombs are a treasury of eclectic artworks and inscriptions in Greek, Aramaic, Hebrew, and Palmyrene.
 Bet She’arim is associated with Rabbi Judah the Patriarch, the spiritual and political leader of the Jewish people who composed the Mishna and is credited with Jewish renewal after 135 AD.

-The Necropolis of Bet She’arim: A Landmark of Jewish Renewal is a UNESCO site that is steep in history.
-This necropolis is made up of a series of catacombs that were estimated to have been developed in the 2nd Century AD.
+The Necropolis of Bet She’arim: A Landmark of Jewish Renewal is a UNESCO site steeped in a long history.
+This necropolis is made up of a series of catacombs that were estimated to have been developed in the second century AD.
 It served as the primary burial place for the Jews, especially those that were buried outside of Jerusalem.
-In 70 the Romans sacked Jerusalem and in 135 Emperor Hadrian forbade Jews from living in their ancestral homeland.
-Bet She’arim was one of the closest points to Jerusalem where Jews could be buried.
+In 70s AD, the Romans sacked Jerusalem and in 135 AD Emperor Hadrian forbade Jews from living in their ancestral homeland.
+Beit Shearim was one of the closest points to Jerusalem where Jews could be buried.

-The Necropolis of Bet She’arim is located amongst the limestone slopes on the Vale of Jezre’el.
+The Necropolis of Bet She’arim is located amongst the limestone slopes on the Vale of Jezre’el (Jezreel Valley).
 These are man-made catacombs that also served as the Jewish burial site.
 Aside from the religious and cultural function of these catacombs, they were also an example of classical Roman art.
 The artworks and inscriptions depicted among the catacombs included human images, iconography, and other decorative details.

 The assimilation of the burial type together with the artistic expression through inscriptions within the catacombs makes the Necropolis of Bet She’arim of universal value.
 These catacombs, together with the artworks, depict oriental and classical influences.